HarshCasper/Rotten-Scripts/Track Data Usage/readme.md

 1. vnstat
 2. Python3
-3. Tkinter
-4. Linux OS
+3. Linux OS
-5. WiFi connection to your system.
+4. WiFi connection to your system.

 ## Understanding the Code